apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 the content hierarchy in your JCR repository should be designed and access control requirements tend to be a good driver.

 Make sure the content design allows for readable and manageable access control setup later on to secure your data.
-If extra complexity is required, it might indicate problems with your content model.
-Properly securing your content secured might subsequently become increasingly hard and prone to mistakes.
+A complicated access control setup might indicate problems with your content model.
+Maintaining a complicated setup may become increasingly hard over time, and your permission setup will be prone to mistakes.

+Here is an example of a access control setup (in Sling RepoInit language) illustrating why content with different access requirements should be kept in separate trees and how complexity may yield undesired effects (see also section 'Remember inheritance' below):

+      # TO BE AVOIDED

+      create path /content
+      create path /content/public
+      create path /content/content2/also_public
+      create path /content/sensitive_info

+      set ACL on /content
+         deny  everyone   jcr:all    # most likely redundant allow readers    jcr:read
+         allow editors    jcr:read, jcr:write
+         deny  readers    jcr:read restriction(rep:subtrees, /sensitive_info)        # what about editors or a subject being both reader and editor? allow everyone   jcr:read restriction(rep:subtrees, /public, /also_public) # different public folders??

+         # ... and what happens with a new node /content/public/abc/sensitive_info?
+      end

 ### Define Roles and Tasks